jlangch/venice/doc/readme/profiling.md

 ```

-A sample is marked as an outlier if its execution time is lower than `Q1 - 3 * IQR` or greater than `Q3 + 3 * IRQ`.
+A sample is marked as an outlier if its execution time is lower than `Q1 - 3 * IQR` or greater than `Q3 + 3 * IQR`.
 Where Q1 is the first or lower quartile, Q3 is the third or higher quartile, and IQR (Interquartile Range) is defined as Q3 - Q1.

 _References:_